Africa’s Little Five Animals

 While the Big Five are on the top of many people's safari bucket lists, they are by no means the only wondrous creatures that call Africa home.
 We have a plethora of other animals, birds and beetles to delight visitors.

-Not least of these are our 'Little Five': the elephant shrew, ant lion, buffalo weaver and rhinocerous beetle.
+Not least of these are our 'Little Five': the elephant shrew, ant lion, buffalo weaver and rhinoceros beetle.

-For these guys, you'll be needing to keep your eyes peeled closer to the ground!
+For these guys, you'll need to keep your eyes peeled closer to the ground!

 The Elephant Shrew